Foreign Affairs Symposium lineup features grassroots activists

 Immigrant Defense Project, an New York City-based nonprofit organization that leads impact litigation, legal training, post-conviction relief, and community defense efforts to protect America's vulnerable immigrants.
 Among their many projects, they have partnered with the Center for Constitutional Rights to develop the "ICEwatch: Raid Tactics Map."
 Marie Mark, the project's supervising attorney, will speak.

 Lakota People's Law Project, which has launched a number of campaigns dedicated to protecting Lakota land, resources, and people.
 In 2016, the organization's Standing Rock legal defense fought the construction of the Dakota Access Pipeline.
 Lead Counsel Chase Iron Eyes will speak at the event.

 The Sentencing Project, which has been committed to criminal justice reform in the United States, addressing issues such as incarceration, felony disenfranchisement, and the hyper-criminalization of drugs.
 Among their many accomplishments, they helped pass the 2010 Fair Sentencing Act and participated in a national coalition supporting the bipartisan Sentencing Reform and Corrections Act.
 Ashley Nellis, senior research analyst for the project, will present.

+This event has been cancelled.
 This is a joint event between the symposium and the university's Stavros Niarchos Foundation Agora Institute as part of the SNF Agora Democracy Dialogues Series.
 Nabourema is a prolific social activist and writer, recently emerging as the unequivocal voice of Togo's pro-democracy movement.
 She is also the executive director of the Togolese Civil League, an NGO that promotes democracy and human rights in Togo.
 In 2011 Farida founded the Faure Must Go movement at the age of 20.